miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 ```

 BC: search key is the first element checked, so T (n) = 1 ∈ Θ(1)
-Worst : search key is not found.
+WC: search key is not found.
+Each time halving the array in O(1) time.
+Since we can do this log2n times, the complexity in the average and worst cases is Θ(log2n)

+**Exponential search**

 Lecture 4 handwritten notes:
 needs to be updated